 As discussed in Note 2 to the Financial Statements, in the first quarter of 2016, we began executing a plan to exit our Belleli EPC business to focus on our core oil and gas businesses.
-Because we ceased the booking of new orders for the manufacture of tanks for tank farms and the manufacture of evaporators and brine heaters for desalination plants, customer relationship intangible assets related to our Belleli EPC business were assessed to have no future benefit to us.
-As a result, we recorded a long-lived asset impairment charge of \$0.7 million during the three months ended March 31, 2016.
+Based on our decision to cease the booking of new orders for the manufacture of tanks for tank farms and the manufacture of evaporators and brine heaters for desalination plants, the customer relationship intangible assets related to our Belleli EPC business were assessed to have no future benefit to us.
+As a result, we recorded a long-lived asset impairment charge of \$0.7 million during the six months ended June 30, 2016.

-Restatement charges
+Restatement related charges, net

 As discussed in Note 10 to the Financial Statements, during the first quarter of 2016, our senior management identified errors relating to the application of percentage-of-completion accounting principles to specific Belleli EPC product sales projects.
-During the three months ended March 31, 2017, we incurred \$2.2 million of external costs associated with the current SEC investigation and remediation activities related to the restatement.
+During the six months ended June 30, 2017, we incurred \$3.8 million of external costs associated with the current SEC investigation and remediation activities related to the restatement and recorded recoveries from Archrock pursuant to the separation and distribution agreement of \$2.8 million for previously incurred restatement related costs.
+During the six months ended June 30, 2016, we incurred \$7.9 million of costs associated with the restatement of our financial statements, which primarily related to \$4.8 million of external legal costs.